robertvacareanu/llm4regression/README.md

 Preprint available on ArXiv: [From Words to Numbers: Your Large Language Model Is Secretly A Capable Regressor When Given In-Context Examples](https://arxiv.org/pdf/2404.07544.pdf).

 Please refer to the [FAQ.md](./FAQ.md) for answers to some common questions.

+Examples of GPT-4 chats with full prompts are available in [data/prompts/README.md](./data/prompts/README.md).
+For example, [GPT-4 predicts `726.89` on Friedman #2, while gold is `689.01`](https://chat.openai.com/share/78298975-19d5-4731-b29b-7a60fae88bd3).
+(Note: we used API for all our experiments; we included links Chat just as an example)

 ## TL;DR:
 LLMs perform surprisingly well.